Frequently Asked Questions about Living on Campus

 Roommate assignments for incoming students are based upon the date when we receive your signed housing contract and your $250 pre-payment.
 The housing application and on-line payment directions can be found on the Residential Life home page.
-The sooner both of these items are returned, the better your chances are of being assigned to your specific hall choice.
-If you have a roommate request, both you and your prospective roommate have to specify each other on your contract, and also provide each other's ID number.
-All other roommate assignments will be made based upon building preferences and when information such as contracts and $250 pre-payments are received in our office.
+The sooner both of these items are are completed, the better your chances are of being assigned to your specific hall choice.
+If you have a roommate request, both you and your prospective roommate have to specify each other on your agreement, and also provide each other's Star ID number.
+All other roommate assignments will be made based upon building preferences and when information such as when the application and $250 pre-payment is received in our office.

 An allocation system is used to assign residence hall rooms.
 A specific percentage of hall space is delegated to both returning and incoming students.
 For incoming freshmen, these spaces are filled based on the date the residence hall application and $250 pre-payment is received.
 The application and on-line payment can be found on the Residential Life home page.
-Students living on-campus during the second semester are allowed to participate in a re-application/room selection process for the next academic year.
+Students living on-campus during the second semester are allowed to participate in Priority Room Sign-Up for the next academic year.

-Room assignments usually go out in the middle of May before new entering students begin to arrive for Advising and Registration.
+Room assignments usually go out in the middle of April before new entering students begin to arrive for Advising and Registration in May.
 Students can access this information on the department's home web page.
 We strongly suggest you contact your new roommate prior to arrival in the fall to begin building your new relationship together and to determine who is bringing what into the room, etc.

 How do I change or modify my housing agreement?

-All rates listed include local telephone service, cable TV, ResNet (Internet Service), Munch Money and all utilities.
+All rates listed include expanded basic cable TV, laundry, Husky Tech (Internet Service), Munch Money and all utilities.
 Depending upon the meal plan you choose, rates will vary.
 Please see the Residential Life Office web page and click under rates to review the most current rates.
-For a double room in 2013 with the Husky AnyTime meal plan option, the cost would be $3618 per semester.

-For all first year students and new entering transfer students to the University, the residence halls will open on Saturday, August 24th.
+For all first year students and new entering transfer students entering to the University, the residence halls will open on Thursday, August 18th.
+Returning students will be allowed to move in on Friday, August 19th through Sunday, August 21st.
 Students will be mailed more information in the summer with specific directions and specific times that they can move in.
 It is very important to arrive during the designated times that your letter instructs.
 This will help to ensure for a smooth opening/check-in process.
-All returning students will arrive on Sunday, August 25th beginning at 10:00 a.m. *Dates may be subject to change.

 When is New Student Orientation and what does it consist of?

-New Student Orientation is our way of acquainting you with YOUR University.
-It's an opportuntiy to meet the people at SCSU who want to help you make the most of your college experience.
-New student Orientation will take place on the evening of August 24th and August 25th.
-Orientation consists of 1-2 days that all new entering students are expected to participate in.
-Orientaiton is designed to help get students acclimated and settled into their new community.
+Huskies First Four Days is our way of acquainting you with YOUR University.
+It's an opportunity to meet the people at SCSU who want to help you make the most of your college experience.
+All new entering students are expected to participate in.
+Huskies First Four Days will officially begin in the evening of August 18th.
+The days are designed to help get students acclimated and settled into their new community.
 There will be educational sessions and workshops, lectures, fun programs, games, teambuilding activities and tons of other fun.
-Classes begin for all SCSU students on Monday, August 26th.
+Classes begin for all SCSU students on Monday, August 22nd.

 How do I go about changing my meal plan?

 Having a computer on campus is totally a personal choice.
 Many students opt to bring their own computer to campus.
 Students who do not have a computer will find that there are several places on campus in which to use a computer.
-Four of our residence halls have computer labs located within the building.
-These are: Mitchell, Lawrence, W.W.
-Holes and Hill/Case.
-Wireless technology is also available in all of the residence halls.
+Several of our residence halls have computer labs located within the building.
+Wireless technology is also available in all of the residence halls and throughout campus.

 Students can bring a wide variety of things to personalize their rooms.
 We recommend that students work out some of these details with their roommate prior to their fall arrival as there is limited space.
 This helps avoid duplication and the hassle of having to return belongings back home.
 Items that are not allowed include any open flame cooking devices, candles with burnt wicks and hot plates.
 What Should I Bring?
 What Should I Leave at Home?